 At first glance, it feels hard to do better than linear search.
 If—as with an unsorted list—we know nothing about the elements and their organization within the array, then we can’t do any better than just checking all of the elements.

-Hint: With a sorted list, knowing if an element is greater or less than the element we’re looking for can be useful!
+Hint: Pick an element from the list to observe first.
+If the element we observe is greater than our target what does this tell us?
+What if it's lower?
+With a sorted list, knowing if an element is greater or less than the element we’re looking for can be useful!

 The search described in the previous problem is called binary search.

 Consider a sorted array.
-In short, binary search repeatedly chooses a number in the middle of the remaining possible numbers, and then determines if the desired number would lie to the left or right of this chosen number (or, if it is this exactly this chosen number).
+In short, binary search repeatedly chooses a number in the middle of the remaining possible numbers, and then determines if the desired number would lie to the left or right of this chosen number (or exactly the chosen number).
 In each iteration, the amount of remaining numbers is halved, making binary search very efficient.
 This is especially important when dealing with a very large array.

 How much does the faster binary search matter?
 The short answer: a lot.
 Comparing linear search and binary search serves as a clear demonstration that the choice of algorithm matters.

 Suppose you have a sorted array with 100,000,000 elements in it.
-Assuming the worst case for each method, about how many times more comparisons will linear search make than binary search?
+Assuming the worst case for each method, what is the ratio between the number of comparisons made by linear search and the number of comparisons made by binary search?

 Modern data sets tend to be massive; it’s critical to store and structure data in a way that makes common questions easily answerable.
 Throughout this course, we’ll consider what data types and structures should be used in various situations.

 So far, we’ve already seen one repeated theme: lists tend to be more useful when sorted.
 But we haven’t answered the question of how to sort a list, and how computationally complicated it would be to do so.
 We’ll start to answer this question in the next quiz!